stakeme-team/story-validators-race/submissions/scripnichenko/task1/README.md

-- Information about your validator
-- The networks in which you validate
-- Recent contributions you have made to blockchain projects

 # **Hi, my name is Andrii ✌️**

 I am the founder of [**IT&Science Consulting**](https://www.biznes.gov.pl/en/wyszukiwarka-firm/wpis/ceidg/C4857ECA-BEE9-4DA7-AF01-AADDFC1A684D), a Poland-based IT services firm specializing in innovative and secure technology solutions.
 My expertise spans across building robust test automation frameworks and performance testing strategies, with a recent focus on Web3 technologies, blockchain infrastructure, and decentralized applications (dApps).